 SNMP is one of the widely accepted protocols to manage and monitor network elements.
 Most of the professional-grade network elements come with bundled SNMP agent.
 These agents have to be enabled and configured to communicate with the network management system (NMS).
 The SNMP agent is a program that resides on your managed device, packaged within the network element.
 You have to enable it on your device.
 It collects the management information from the device locally and provides it to the SNMP manager.
 These agents could be standard, for example, Net-SNMP or specific to a vendor, such as HP Insight Agent.

-SNMP uses a password-like authorization known as Community String.
-When you provide an SNMP credential to a device, it checks to see if the Community String matches to what is configured on the device.
+SNMP uses a password-like authorization known as a community string.
+When you provide an SNMP credential to a device, it checks to see if the community string matches the community string configured on the device.
 If the string matches, the device responds to the SNMP query.

 - Reduces the effort of creating multiple discovery profiles.